SuperCoolNinja/gtaiv-trainer/README.md

 ## Installation :
-- drag and drop the trainer folder into your ressource folder.
+- drag and drop the trainer folder into your resources folder.
 - add -trainer into your citmp-server.yml
 - enjoy.